checkstyle/checkstyle/README.md

 of these packages are in the file named "LICENSE.apache20" in this directory.

-The software uses the Google Collections Library (http://code.google.com/p/google-collections/).
+The software uses the Google Guava Libraries (https://code.google.com/p/guava-libraries/).
 The license terms of these packages are in the file named "LICENSE.apache20" in this directory.